 Placement and Environmental Considerations

 The location of your shed is paramount.
 It is crucial to assemble any storage shed, including the Rubbermaid Roughneck, on a firm, level surface.
 An uneven base is a common culprit for issues like misaligned doors and potential water leakage.
 While the integrated floor of Roughneck sheds can allow for direct ground contact in some situations, a truly level foundation (like a plywood sheet or concrete pad) is highly recommended to ensure proper door function and overall stability.
-Furthermore, consider exposure to strong winds.
+Consider exposure to strong winds.
 Given some reports of instability and door issues, anchoring the shed, especially taller or less weighted models, is a wise precaution to prevent it from moving or tipping in adverse weather.

 Comparing Leading Storage Shed Brands